cocopuff2u/MOFA_WEBSITE/docs/ios_appstore_current_version.md

 | Skype for Business | `6.32.0`| com.microsoft.lync2013.iphone | 15.0 | <img src='https://is1-ssl.mzstatic.com/image/thumb/Purple211/v4/c5/97/5a/c5975a03-81d7-7f7f-ba3b-43b2f69fa78a/AppIcon-0-0-1x_U007emarketing-0-5-0-85-220.png/512x512bb.jpg' width='75%' height='75%' /> |

 > [!IMPORTANT]
 > This page is fully automated and updated through a script.
 To modify the content, the script itself must be updated.
-The information presented here is generated automatically based on the most recent data available from the App Store.
+The information presented here is generated automatically based on the most recent data available from Microsoft.
 Please note that it may not always reflect complete accuracy.
+To access and edit the scripts, please visit the [scripts folder here](https://github.com/cocopuff2u/MOFA_WEBSITE/tree/main/update_readme_scripts).